parion/theoretical-cs-studymaterials/README.md

 * [Contributing](#contributing)

 ## Introduction
 Materials in this repo are included for the sole purpose to study with in preparation for the ASU CSE 355 Final Exam for the Summer 2017 semester.
-I have no idea if these will be useful or helpful.
-I just want to do good on the final, man.
+I have no idea if these will be useful or helpful in the future.

 There are six chapters from the book Introduction to the Theory of Computation (3<sup>rd</sup> Edition) that were covered in lecture and will be covered in the final exam.
 In this repo, each chapter is broken down into four sections: